sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 <p align="center"> <img src="table_5.png" style="zoom:30%;" /> </p>

-From static evaluation we can see that the simplest version of TBAA, TypeDecl, performs significantly worse than the other versions of TBAA.
+From static evaluation we can see that the simplest version of TBAA, TypeDecl ($\tt TD$), performs significantly worse than the other versions of TBAA.
 TypeDecl conservatively says that many more reference pairs may alias.
 However, simple static evaluation does not give the full picture of the benefits of this algorithm.

 ### Dynamic Evaluation